The Ultimate Jacksonville Family Photography Guide

 Natural Light Studio Sessions

 Studio sessions are perfect for those hot (or rainy) summer days, when you need a session during the mid-day hours, or when you want a crisp, minimalist aesthetic.
-My studio space offers an easy, controlled environment with beautiful soft light and white walls.
+Studio space offers an easy, controlled environment with beautiful soft light and white walls.
 This is a great choice for families with anyone who prefers air-conditioning and fewer variables.
 Studio sessions can be booked throughout the day, and can be a great option for families that have strict nap and bedtime schedules.

 Why it's great: